A vanished city lives again...

 Mom's first car at the Silver Lake Auto Court

-Here is a contemporaneous linen postcard of the place.
+Here is a contemporaneous linen postcard of the auto rest.

 On the reverse of the card it states: "A 67 unit Auto Court with Trailer Sites.
 Resort Atmosphere in the heart of the City, well known for its Hospitality and Service.
 Rates Most Reasonable."